CLOK logo Cleveland Orienteering Klub

 If you are coming from the south on the A19, you may like to consider travelling north to the junction with the A684, where it's possible to cross under the A19, as this avoids a right turn across the dual carriageway.

-Moor Lane is a single track with few passing points.
+The final approach to the car park is along Moor Lane, which is a single track road with few passing points.
 To reduce traffic issues, we recommend that you aim to arrive before 11:30 a.m. and only leave after 12 noon.
 Also, you will encounter both competitors and dog walkers on the road as you approach the event.
 Please take extra care and be courteous towards pedestrians.

-The exit is back south along the single-track road.
-Pease make a careful U-turn.
+The exit is back south along Moor Lane.

 Terrain: